The Pleasures of Beekeeping

 Beekeeping is a very rewarding hobby.
 Just think about all that delicious, golden honey flowing . . . mmm!
-But those of us that have been keeping bees for any time know that you eventually need to start splitting your hives to prevent them from swarming.
+But those of us who have been keeping bees for a while know that you eventually need to start splitting your hives to prevent them from swarming.

 Step 1: Cut Your Wood